clean-cloogle/cloogle.org/README.md

 	An array of search results.
 A result is an array of three elements.
 The first determines the kind of result.
-It may be `FunctionResult`, `TypeResult`, `ClassResult` or `MacroResult`.
+It may be `FunctionResult`, `TypeResult`, `ClassResult`, `MacroResult` or `ModuleResult`.
 The second contains general data, in particular the following fields:

 	* `library`
 	* `modul`: the module the result was found in (not a typo)